abhishekshag619/LIBRARY-MANAGEMENT/README.md

 # LIBRARY-MANAGEMENT
-Library management using python,flask and mongodb
+Library management using python,flask and mongodb.
 In this project while registering new account , we have two options for account type 1.admin 2.user operations that can be performed by admin account are